graphitefriction/graphitefriction.com/README.md

 My personal website and blog, baked with Awestruct and published at <http://graphitefriction.com>.

+For instructions on how to install Awestruct and its dependencies, refer to the section *Install Awestruct* below.

 ## Preview the site locally

 The following command will allow you to preview the site locally.